kjack9/doticu-skylib-vr/README.md

+# Work in Progress!
+This repo contains partially-converted and non-working code.
+Do not use it for anything except review so you can make your own changes.

 # Skylib
 A static library for The Elder Scrolls V: Skyrim SE and SKSE plugins.
 Following in the footsteps of SKSE and CommonLibSSE, Skylib reveals native C++ data structures and functions, and additionaly provides new algorithms to create more stable and efficient plugins.